 6. Grab accessories

-Thieves will grab anything they can get their hands on, so remember to remove those lights, saddle bags and, more importantly, your GPS when you’ve locked your bike up.
+Thieves will grab anything they can get their hands on, so remember to remove those lights, saddlebags and, more importantly, your GPS when you’ve locked your bike up.
 Even if you’re only leaving your bike for a couple of minutes, don’t forget to stuff those accessories into your jersey pockets.
-If you want to read more, check out our guide to help you deter those pesky thieves.
+If you want to read more, check out the complete guide to help you deter those pesky thieves.

 Saddle Skedaddle are proud partners with Bikmo Cycle Insurance, who provide specialist cycle insurance that covers you and your kit, wherever you are in the world – 365 days of the year.
 At Bikmo, they’ll cover you and your bikes 24/7 worldwide, whether you’re booking a trip with Skedaddle, riding for fun, or commuting to work.
 Have a look at the award-winning cover they provide here.